 - Dogs are allowed, but keep them on leash and pick up after them

-There are a handful of other routes in which you can take in order to reach the summit of Freel Peak.
-However, starting from Forest Service Road 051 (aka Willow Creek Road) is the traditional way, and this is the route I’m writing about in this article.
+There are numerous routes of which you could travel in order to reach the summit of Freel Peak.
+However, starting from Forest Service Road 051 (aka Willow Creek Road) is the typical way and the route I’m writing about in this article.

 From the intersection of HWYs 50/89 in Meyers, CA, take SR 89 south approximately 9-10 miles until you reach FS 051.
 Forest Service Road 051 is easy to miss, so once you reach the official Luther Pass sign (south end of the flat stretch of highway adjacent to Grass Lake) drive about .75 miles down the hill in the direction of Hope Valley/Pickett’s Junction.
 The road is on the north side of SR 89 (left as you drive downhill) and turns to dirt immediately after you pass the service road’s gate.
 Before you leave the house, however, confirm that the gate is open because it’s usually locked between November 1 and May 31 every year.
 This is common of all forest service roads in the Lake Tahoe region because it minimizes destruction to the roads and prevents people from getting their vehicles stuck or trapped during the wettest months of the year.
 Contact the Humboldt-Toiyabe National Forest office in Carson City, NV, to determine whether or not the gate is open.
 If the gate is locked you can still travel the road, but it will have to be on foot, ski, or snowshoe, and it means you’ll be adding an extra seven miles to an already long day.